 top of page

-Have you ever met that professional who introduces themselves with the enthusiasm of a game show host—handing out business cards like they’re confetti, dropping their entire life story before you even say “Hello”?
-Don’t get me wrong, confidence is tremendous.
-But when your personal brand screams “walking infomercial,” people tune out faster than they do those 3 a.m.
-TV ads for kitchen gadgets nobody needs.
+Have you ever met that professional who introduces themselves with the enthusiasm of a game show host—handing out business cards like they’re confetti and dropping their entire life story before you even say “Hello”?
+Confidence is tremendous, but when your personal brand screams “walking infomercial,” people tune out faster than they do those 3 a.m.
+TV ads for kitchen gadgets.

 Let’s dive in!